sciactive/nymphjs/README.md

 # Breaking Changes

+In version 1.0.0-beta.110, the access control lists "acRead", "acWrite", and "acFull" became arrays of GUIDs (strings) instead of arrays of Users and Groups.
+The data migration from 1.0.0-beta.109 will handle this for you.

 In version 1.0.0-beta.109, the access control system has been rewritten to store all of its data in the "entities" tables instead of the "data" and "references" tables.
 This involves a migration, as reported by `needsMigration()`.
 You should update to version 1.0.0-beta.109 specifically, do the migration, and only once that is completed, should you update beyond version 1.0.0-beta.109.

 Here is the relavent portion of the docblock from `needsMigration()`: